malsieren222/Regex-trainer-viewer/README.md

 fixfilename = False

 ```
-# To set the default filename:
+# To set the default filename ( make sure that fixfilename = True):

 `````bash